 What is the difference between CBD and hemp oil?

-The main difference between CBD and hemp oil is that CBD is a single compound of hemp oil whereas a full or broad spectrum hemp oil contain several cannabinoids, terpenes, and other phytonutrients; ultimately improving its effectiveness.
+The main difference between CBD and hemp oil (not to be confused with hemp seed oil - high in omegas 3 and 6 but doesn't contain cannabinoids) is that CBD is a single compound of hemp oil whereas a full spectrum (includes less than 0.3% THC) or broad spectrum (the THC has been removed) hemp oil should contain several cannabinoids, terpenes, and other phytonutrients; ultimately improving its effectiveness.

 CBN cannabinoid - cannabinol